Best Betting Apps in the UK from a Punter’s Perspective

 Mobile devices have vastly simplified the way we work and play and now have dominion over our daily lives, with the market for mobile apps estimated as a £120 billion industry, according to the latest researches.
 This rapid growth has lead to shift in gears in online gambling as well.
-Bookies are going to town on their mobile betting applications, constantly introducing more and more new enhancements that will save you time and money.
+Bookies are going to town on their mobile betting apps, constantly introducing more and more new enhancements that will save you time and money.

 The most noticeable changes in comparison to the PC betting software are the slick UI design, on-the-spot notifications, ease of use, and advanced safety features.
-The renowned sportsbooks know how to bring you functionalities galore, while still keeping things simplistic and convenient.
+The renowned betting websites know how to bring you functionalities galore, while still keeping things simplistic and convenient.
 Better yet, they are steadily inching towards creating a better and safer environment for your wagering endeavours.
-By the numbers, mobile betting apps are on track for completely redefining sports betting as we know it.
+By the numbers, mobile apps are on track for completely redefining sports betting as we know it.

 How Do Mobile Apps Make You Money?

-Being confined to your desktop will suffice for plodding along with your betting endeavours but in an industry this dynamic, you need more to stay ahead.
+Being confined to your desktop will suffice for plodding along with your punts but in an industry this dynamic, you need more to stay ahead.
 What really comes to the fore with mobile betting is the fact that you can place wagers irrespective of where you are – just fish out your phone and you’re set.
 If you’re not big on the idea of typing lengthy passwords on a virtual keyboard, how about logging in with just a swipe of your finger?
 Courtesy of Тouch ID, this technology is a cut above the login methods for computer users in terms of security and speed.

 User Interface – Beyond the Looks

 Who said design isn’t overly important?
 Knowing their way around the UI is uppermost in punters’ mind and most rightly so.
-Navigating through the cluttered interface of a standard non-responsive betting site is fairly convoluted and disturbs your workflow.
+Navigating through the cluttered interface of a standard non-responsive page is fairly convoluted and disturbs your workflow.
 Even if not too artsy, mobile sportsbooks would still look neat and clean.
 Small titivating tweaks in the layout prevent confusion and bring satisfaction.

 What Choices Do You We Have?

-Obviously, the thing with mobile websites is that no installation is required and you can easily revert to the PC version at any time.
+Obviously, the thing with in-browser instant platforms is that no installation is required and you can easily revert to the PC version at any time.
 On the other hand, at the expense of several megabytes, you could install a sportsbook app.
 In for a penny, in for a pound – a native application will help you harness the full potential of your device’s OS and peripherals by means of many settings to potter around with.
 Not to advocate occupying your personal disk space with betting apps, but we think they make a nice addition to any punter’s mobile device.

 Using Apple Devices for Betting